 View of the river from Asiatique

 So, excited to join a group session I walked for an hour to get there the next day.
 It was empty save for a young fighter who was sleeping on the floor, he woke up and got the head coach who welcomed me in.
 Training began but no one had turned up for the session, so I had a much sought after and expensive private tuition session for a group rate.
 I did Muay Thai religiously at university for three years and then kept up with basic fighting techniques by doing kickboxing at home for a year.
 We trained topless and I shadow boxed and hit a bag for a while he studied my form.
 He was impressed and decided I should fight in Thailand, won over by the fact I didn’t quite yet have a beer belly.
 I assured him once we started to train intensely the lack of any exercise for the last five months was going to work against me.
 I was right.
 At the height of my fitness at university I could’ve kept up but now, I was a sweaty mess sucking the air in like my lungs were worried it might run out.
 Eventually, we sparred and I knew this was my chance to impress him after his slowly creeping disappointment at my lack of fitness.
 Within the first minute I question mark kicked him perfectly on the jaw with my right leg, he pressured me and made me tired but my height meant I could keep him away fairly well and then I kicked him flush on the jaw again with a question mark kick with my left.
 A question mark kick is a kick where you feint that you’re going to front kick them down the centre of their body but then flick your leg over the top of the guard (that they’ve brought down to cover their body) and kick them in the head.
-He still dominated the sparring with incessant low kicks but for an unfit slob who had only trained 3 years of Muay Thai to this man’s 18 years’ experience I was proud of how I performed.
+He still dominated the sparring with incessant low kicks but for an unfit slob who had only trained three years of Muay Thai to this man’s 18 years’ experience I was proud of how I performed.
 Finally, he suggested just boxing sparring, where he didn’t land a single shot on me.
 Thank the lord for my strange spidery limbs.
 While the format was much like many other sessions I had done, the attention to detail on the form of my kicks and blocks and the flow of my combinations was on another level.
 He assessed the stiffness of my block, improving the angles needed to keep it tighter and taught me a drill to keep my feet in time with my legs.
 I was expecting him to be extremely critical of me but overall, he was impressed and wanted to train me more to fight, so I came away with confidence in my Muay Thai ability but also the knowledge that there was so much more to learn, so many nuances to fine tune.

 Note: While I was training, Brendan went for a walk to a park, Lumphini park to be exact.
 It is a 142-acre park offering plenty of lake side public space for the city’s people.
 After a decent walk there, he also (whether he wanted to or not) got his heart pumping as he discovered the other things dwelling in this park.
 Hundreds of enormous monitor lizards roam this park and Brendan was definitely not prepared to be face to face with a prehistoric creature on his leisurely day out.